 All medical and graduate students and residents at OSU-CHS have access to confidential counseling services through ComPsych and the OSU-Tulsa Counseling Center.
 Information about these services, as well as community resources that students may wish to access independent of services provided by OSU-CHS, can be found below.
 Contact the Office of Student Affairs at 918-561-8421 if you have questions.

-ComPsych provides around the clock behavioral health services to all students.
-Students can call toll free at 866-519-8354 on a 24 hours per day/7 days per week basis to discuss their concerns with professionals with Master's degree in counseling, social work or other related behavioral areas.
-Students can also initiate contact between 8:00 a.m. to 6:00 p.m.
+ComPsych provides around the clock behavioral health services to all students and residents.
+Students and residents can call toll free at 866-519-8354 on a 24 hours per day/7 days per week basis to discuss their concerns with professionals with Master's degree in counseling, social work or other related behavioral areas.
+Students and residents can also initiate contact between 8:00 a.m. to 6:00 p.m.
 Central time with an intake clinician via on online chat feature, accessed at guidanceresources.com.

 Communication is offered in multiple languages and for hearing impaired individuals.
 Referrals for face-to-face counseling by state-licensed clinicians can be provided.
 ComPsych has a network of more than 50,000 providers to support OSU medical students wherever they live, study or travel.
 ComPsych’s network includes only ComPsych-credentialed, state-licensed clinicians with expertise in areas such as: adolescents and children, anxiety disorders and depression, domestic violence, marriage and families, stress management and substance use.
 Counseling services are free of charge to students for up to ten sessions.

 Students and residents can be seen at the OSU-Tulsa Counseling Clinic, located on the OSU-Tulsa campus, just a few miles from OSU-CHS.
 Counseling services are free of charge for the first five sessions; subsequent sessions are at a cost of $10 per session.
 Appointments can be made by calling 918-594-8568.